DieHumbleX/eggWar/README.md

 # eggWar
-A multiplayer FPS game in Unity3D.
+A multiplayer FPS game in Unity3D
+(single player mode to be updated soon..)